MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 ## The DevSecOps journey

-Most organizations find that DevOps or DevSecOps for any given workload or application is actually a two-phase process, where ideas first incubate in a safe space and then later released to production as a minimum viable product (MVP), which are then iteratively and continuously updated.
+Most organizations find that DevOps or DevSecOps for any given workload or application is actually a two-phase process.
+Ideas first incubate in a safe space, later released to production as a minimum viable product (MVP), then iteratively and continuously updated.

 This diagram shows the lifecycle of this kind of innovation factory approach:

 :::image type="content" source="./media/devsecops-overview.png" alt-text="DevSecOps Phases" lightbox="./media/devsecops-overview-popout.png":::